alkihis/omega-topology-taxonomy/README.md

 ```

 ### POST /tree
-Get the minimal tree needed to link the multiple taxonomic together.
+Get the minimal tree needed to link the multiple taxonomic ids together.

 Body must be JSON-formatted, and contain a object with one key `taxids`, linked to an array of stringified taxonomic ids.